maylisw/cryptography/README.md

 - encode.py: encodes a word using the Affine substitution cipher
 - [WIP] decode.py: decodes a word using the Affine substitution cipher
 - [WIP] known.py: extracts key pair from two plaintext/ciphertext pairs

+## Vigenère Cipher

+- encode.py: encodes a word using the Vigenère shift cipher
+- decode.py: decodes a word using the Vigenère shift cipher
+- [WIP] methods for breaking